-The stable outlook reflects our expectation that DSC and liquidity will remain strong in the next two years.
+The stable outlook reflects our expectation that DSC (S&P Global Ratings-calculated) and liquidity will remain strong in the next two years.

 Upside scenario

 We could raise the rating in the next two years if DSC exceeds projected levels and we believe it is sustainable.